 We had determined that in order to avoid skiing through the blizzard we would need to make it to the pole today.
 This would mean a big push, but we had proven we could do it.
 The day began with another 2 hours of ascent.
-I felt privileged to be traveling though this beautiful part of our country, even if I did not always fully appreciate dragging my sled with me.
-Eventually we emerged out of the valleys and onto a large flat plain.
+I felt privileged to be travelling through this beautiful part of our country, even if I did not always fully appreciate dragging my sledge with me.
+Eventually, we emerged out of the valleys and onto a large flat plain.

 Day 11 The Morning After

 With the task complete and the accumulation of all the work I let my POD sleep late.
 After all we had earned it and we had nowhere to go any more.
 We stayed cocooned in our sleeping bags until 11:30 and then slowly started the chores for the day.
 The snow was blowing and the visibility was poor so there was no hope of flying out this day.